JavaOpenCommerce/commerce/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Building
+### Configuring build
+In order to build application, some variables must be provided (for example database credentials).
+For security reason, such configuration variables should never be committed into the repository.

+In order to provide to application in the build time, all required variables a ${basedir}/.env file should be created.
+In this file, we provide key=value pair of each required variable, ex:
+``
+GOOGLE_CLIENT_ID=123.apps.googleusercontent.com
+GOOGLE_CLIENT_SECRET=
+QUARKUS_DATASOURCE_USERNAME=testuser
+``

+### Compiling
+``./gradlew build``

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: